FabFilter Saturn 2 Help

 The global Glide knob acts like an overall glide offset.
 The amount of glide determines the point within a step at which the XLFO starts to interpolate to the value of the next step.
 The global Glide value is added to the glide value for individual steps to arrive at the final glide value for each step.
 The final glide value is limited between 0 (no interpolation) and 1 (full interpolation).
 Because the global Glide value can range from -1 to 1 it can completely overrule the individual step glide values at the extreme settings.
 It is also a modulation target which allows for very cool effects.

-At the top right of the global settings, the Presets button provides access to the XLFO section presets.
-The Remove button deletes the XLFO source.
+To delete an XLFO, move the mouse over it and click the remove button in the top right corner.
+Below the source, next to the source name, the Presets button provides access to the XLFO section presets.
 By default, the XLFO starts with two steps that make a sine wave.
-You can customize this by overwriting the predefined Default section preset.
+You can customize this by overwriting the predefined Default section preset using the Save As Default command from the preset menu.

 You can shape the waveform of the XLFO in almost any way you want by editing the individual steps.